briancsparks/imstall/README.md

 TODO:

-* Download latest from Hashicorp.
+* Download latest from Hashicorp, and use that, instead.

 # VIM 8